Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-09-bundling.md

 Why do we need to bundle code?
 To understand this you need to understand the problem that bundling solves.
 Before 2015 JS didn't have the concept of a module built in.
 Read this article: https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/

+From the article we get the following concepts:

+- JS variables are global which is a problem
+- All code is global which is a problem
+- Modules compartmentalize code to solve these problems
+- esmodules were introduced in 2015

 Newer browsers can use esmodules, but there are still many older browsers out in the world that don't support this.
 For these we might want to bundle code using the commonJS system.
 NodeJS has recently added support for esmodules but much of the existing code still uses the commonjs (require) system.

 https://snipcart.com/blog/javascript-module-bundler